U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Line 9: If you have losses from casualty and are filling out Form 4684 then you’ll need to fill out this line.
 For more instructions, see the IRS website.

-Line 16: What you enter for the home mortgage deduction will depend on what you’ve already claimed.
-If you claimed the standard deduction, you’ll enter all the home mortgage interest you paid in column B.
+Line 16: The amount you enter for the excess home mortgage interest deduction will depend on what deductible mortgage interest you’ve already claimed on Schedule A. If you claimed the standard deduction, you’ll enter all the home mortgage interest you paid in column B.

 If you itemize deductions but didn’t claim the full amount of interest paid because of limits on how much you can claim as a personal expense, you’ll include the excess (the amount you weren’t able to claim) in column B.